 To lower phosphate levels in an aquarium you can:

 - Add fast-growing floating aquarium plants – most freshwater floater plants have an enormous hunger for nutrients in the water column of your fish tank.
 They grow super fast and therefore need a lot of food, which includes Phosphates.
-I’ve got a quick list of 15 freshwater aquarium plants that you can check out.
+I’ve got a quick list of 15 floating aquarium plants that you can check out.

 - Replace current food – PO4 is used in the making of flake foods, but there are ones containing less phosphate.
 Elos is a brand that comes to mind as I know for sure that they make efforts in adding as little phosphate as possible.